cloudspannerecosystem/machmeter/docs/setup.md

 </div>

 {: .note }
-Please refer to the sample file for example values
+Please refer to the sample file for example values.

 This is a [sample file](../commons/resource/sample-machmeter-setup-config.json) with the above defined configuration.